omatei01/userspaceio/README.md

 ## c-periphery
-[c-periphery](https://github.com/vsergeev/c-periphery) is used to provide SPI, I2C and Serial interfaces.
+[c-periphery](https://github.com/vsergeev/c-periphery) is used to provide SPI, I2C, MMIO and Serial interfaces.
 I did not use the GPIO because it is based on the oudated sysfs interface.
-Also the MMIO was not used since it requires a AM335x processor.
 Helper methods were added to the objects to remove some repetitive operations (i.e. building I2C messages to read/write registers).

 #### Python bindings
 To run demos: